Necron3574/Necron3574.github.io/pages/Cryptopals/Set_1/Set_1.md

 ---
 layout: page
-title: Set 1
+title: Cryptopals - Set 1
-description: Solutions to Set 1 of the Cryptopals challenge
+description: Solutions to Set 1 of the Cryptopals challenges
 ---

 This is the beginner set or the "Qualifying" set as they call it.